broadinstitute/g2p-bis/README.md

 // Define your scoring parameters let gapOpen = -12;
 let gapExtend = -1;

+## Pocket annotations
+For pocket detection and assigment, pockets are detected on AlphaFold structures using [fpocket](https://github.com/Discngine/fpocket).
+Pockets are ranked according the the computed fpocket druggability score, and if a residue participates in multiple pockets, it is annotated with the pocket with the highest druggability score. fpocket computes the list of residues which form the boundaries of a pocket as part of its computation.
+Metadata computed by fpocket is shown in the portal for each pocket.
+The metadata shown is: druggability score, pocket volume in cubic angstroms and the mean pLDDT of residues making up the pocket.

+Le Guilloux, Vincent, Peter Schmidtke, and Pierre Tuffery.
+"Fpocket: an open source platform for ligand pocket detection."
+BMC bioinformatics 10 (2009): 1-11.

 // Call the Needleman-Wunsch function with the specified arguments let result = needlemanWunsch(sequence1, sequence2, { gapOpen, gapExtend });